apotheon/fossgit/README.md

 * Git
 * a Fossil repository to mirror
 * a Git repository you will use as your mirror
-* optional: an open checkout of the Fossil repository
+* an open checkout of the Fossil repository

 ## Bug Reports And Feature Requests